avencat/spider/docs/protocol.md

 101 | START | Used by the server when asking the client to start specific logging tasks 102 | STOP | Used by the server when asking the client to stop specific logging tasks
 ---- | ---------- | -----------
-200 | RPL_ID | Reply followed by a new ID to be stored and use for future connection 201 | RPL_ID_OK | Reply to a correct connection ID to engage data logging 202 | RPL_RECEIVED | Reply when a packet containing correct data format is received by the server
+200 | RPL_ID | Reply followed by a new ID and a key to be stored and use for future connection and message exchange 201 | RPL_ID_OK | Reply to a correct connection ID to engage data logging 202 | RPL_RECEIVED | Reply when a packet containing correct data format is received by the server
 ---- | ---------- | -----------